Pixel48/SerialExaminer/README.md

      - Provide an answer to the question asked.
 If you make a mistake you can go back using the `<` button.
 Window will disappear automatically after entering the last answer

      ![Key answers](docs/img/key_ans.png)
-     > For now creator supports only 4 answers, future update will extend this range

      - After key answer window vanish, hit `Done` button and provide where to save exam key for potential future use.
 (You dont need to import key after creating it, it's imported immediately after save).
 3. Hit `Browse` button and provide folder with files from step 1.